 Ms. Clark was recommended to serve on the Committee on Character and Fitness for the Ninth Judicial District in 2002, and has remained on the Committee since.
 She was Special Counsel to a Northern Westchester town for twenty-four years.
 Currently a member, she held the office of President to the Northern Westchester Bar Association from 1990-1991.
 She is also a member of the Westchester County and New York State Bar Associations as well as the Westchester Women's Bar Association.

 Ms. Clark’s practice is focused in Family Law; Matrimonial Law; Collaborative Divorce; and Adoption Law.
-She also practices in the areas of Land Use and residential Real Estate Law.
-She is certified to act as an attorney for children by the Appellate Division, Second Department and is a member of the New York Association of Collaborative Professionals, currently serving on the Executive Committee of the Board of Directors.
-For over fifteen years, she has earned an “AV Preeminent” rating from the Martindale-Hubbell rating system.
+She also practices in the area of residential Real Estate Law.
+She is certified to act as an attorney for children by the Appellate Division, Second Department and is a member of the New York Association of Collaborative Professionals, currently serving as President of the Board of Directors.
+For over fifteen years, she has earned an “AV Preeminent” rating from the Martindale-Hubbell rating system and for the past two years has been named as a "Super Lawyer" by Thomson Reuters.